-This section discusses the material components of our executive compensation program, including the compensation paid to the following individuals, each of whom is one of our named executive officers for fiscal year 2020:
+This section discusses the material components of our executive compensation program, including the compensation paid to the following individuals, each of whom is one of our named executive officers for fiscal year 2021:

-- Maurice Zauderer, Ph.D., our president and chief executive officer; - Ernest S. Smith, Ph.D., our senior vice president, research and chief scientific officer; - Scott E. Royer, our chief financial officer; and - Raymond E. Watkins, our former senior vice president and chief operating officer.
+- Maurice Zauderer, Ph.D., our president and chief executive officer; - Ernest S. Smith, Ph.D., our senior vice president, research and chief scientific officer; and - Scott E. Royer, our chief financial officer.